 In the “Virtual Private Cloud (VPC)” choose the Default VPC and drop down “Additional connectivity configuration” options:

 - Subnet group: The DB subnet group for the VPC, select the Default option

 - VPC security groups: Create a new VPC security group

 - New VPC security group name: Choose a name to identify the new security group

 - Availability zone: Select “No Preference”

-- Database port: The port that will be used for conenction to the DB.
-Leave in the defaul value “3306”
+- Database port: The port that will be used for connection to the DB.
+Leave in the default value “3306”

 7. Database authentication

-We use the password created in the step 3 as authentication method, thus select “Password authentication” option.
+We use the password created in step 3 as an authentication method, thus selecting the “Password authentication” option.

 The “Additional configuration” section can stay as default.